 Figure 2.
 The default multi-GPU mode.

-As the example shows, in this repository we train models of two sizes: "small" (~15 GB) and "large" (~82 GB).
-The "large" model cannot be trained in a single GPU paradigm as it will not fit into a single GPU memory.
+In this repository we train models of three sizes: "small" (15.6 GiB), "large" (84.9 GiB) and "extra large" (421 GiB).
+The "large" and "extra large" models need multiple GPUs as they will not fit into a single GPU memory.

 By default, we use the following heuristic for dividing the work between the GPUs: